Beyoncé (album): Music and lyrics

 Six additional tracks are included on the album's Platinum Edition reissue: two newly recorded songs and four remixed versions of existing tracks.
-"7/11" is an uptempo hip hop piece and features Auto-Tune in its composition.
+"7/11" is an uptempo hip hop piece and uses Auto-Tune.
 The track incorporates several rapping verses by Beyoncé, with production likened to "Bow Down/I Been On".
-"Ring Off" is described as a midtempo reggae ballad that features dancehall rhythms with slight elements of dubstep, and addresses the end of a marriage between Beyoncé's parents, Tina and Mathew Knowles.
+"Ring Off" is described as a midtempo reggae ballad that features dancehall rhythms with slight elements of dubstep, and addresses the end of the marriage between Beyoncé's parents, Tina and Mathew Knowles.
 "Standing on the Sun", which was excluded from the album's original release, was included as a remixed version with guest vocals from Mr. Vegas.

 Release and promotion

 I miss that immersive experience, now people only listen to a few seconds of song on their iPods and they don't really invest in the whole experience.
 It's all about the single, and the hype.
 It's so much that gets between the music and the art and the fans.
 I felt like, I don't want anybody to get the message, when my record is coming out.
 I just want this to come out when it's ready and from me to my fans.

 — —Beyoncé discussing her intention behind Beyoncés unconventional release.

 Throughout 2013, Beyoncé worked on the project in strict secrecy, sharing details of the album with a small circle of people and continually shifting the deadline, which was only finalized a week before its release.
 She later explained that her intent was to reinstate the idea of an album release as a significant, exciting event that had lost meaning in the face of hype created around singles.

-Tourso and his small team of designers were tasked with designing Beyoncés album cover, which he found difficult considering it was a visual album and thus "inundated with imagery".
-Part of Beyoncé's original notes were that she wanted "no pink" and didn't want her "[buttocks] on the cover."
-Over three months he considered over a hundred options, only to proceed with his very first idea.
+Tourso and his small team of designers were tasked with designing Beyoncés album cover, which he found difficult because it was a visual album and thus "inundated with imagery".
+Part of Beyoncé's original notes were that she wanted "no pink" and did not want her "[buttocks] on the cover."
+Over three months, he considered over a hundred options, before returning to his first idea.
 He was inspired by the cover of Metallica's eponymous fifth studio album (1991) to create a bold statement, specifically to deviate from a "beauty shot" of Beyoncé which he felt would be expected.
-They used a font similar to placards used in boxing matches to represent abrasive masculinity, which was contrasted by the greyish-pink font which they described as "a subversion of femininity".
+They used a font similar to placards used in boxing matches to represent abrasive masculinity, which was contrasted by the grayish-pink font which they described as "a subversion of femininity".